Cipriani S.A.: History

 In April 2004, Cipriani opened in London.
 The site on Davies Street in Mayfair was co-founded and established by Fabrizio Cerina of the Swiss banking group Credit des Alpes, who also acted as strategic advisor to Cipriani in the sale and leaseback of the Saxony Hotel, Miami in 2009, one of the biggest ever property deals in Miami.

-In 2006, in partnership with attorney Steve Witkoff, Cipriani bought 55 Wall Street again.
+In 2006, in partnership with attorney and real estate developer Steve Witkoff, Cipriani bought 55 Wall Street again.

 Arrigo and Giuseppe pleaded guilty in 2007 to misdemeanor tax evasion for defrauding $3.5 million in state and city taxes for six years beginning in 1998.
 They were placed on probation through 2011 and an independent auditor was assigned to monitor future payments.

-In 2007 and 2008, it had a bitter dispute with its landlord L&L Holdings Company headed by David W. Levinson of the International Toy Center over its ballroom in the lobby of the landmark building in the Flatiron District at 200 Fifth Avenue and 23rd.
-The Ciprianis ultimately agreed to pay $12 million and vacate the building by the end of January 2009.

 In December 2008, the High Court of England and Wales ruled that Orient-Express Hotels (which owns the Hotel Cipriani) owns the Cipriani trademark and that the use of "Cipriani" in the name of the London restaurant infringed its trademark rights.
 The decision was upheld on appeal by the Court of Appeal on 24 February 2010, which ordered that the restaurant's name would have to be changed by 24 April 2010.
 The new name of the restaurant is "C".

 In January 2009, the Ciprianis announced plans to close the Rainbow Room in a dispute with the owner of 30 Rock, Tishman Speyer Properties.
 Tishman in turn responded that it was evicting the Ciprianis from the Rainbow Room.

 Casa Cipriani opened in the Battery Maritime Building in September 2021 and in that same month, the company announced a new restaurant within Grand Central Terminal.

+In 2025, Cipriani is facing financial difficulties due to property developments in Uruguay and Dubai.
+French billionaire Xavier Niel provided a significant loan to support the company.